LEARNAcademy/syllabus/capstone/schedule.md

 **Sprint Planning**
 Now that your group has completed your basic functionality, it is time to break into the icebox.
 The icebox is where all the extra challenges and specialized features live.
 Discuss with your group which features are most import to your application and to your learning.
 These features will define your goals for the second sprint.

-**Client Check-in**
-A client check-in is an opportunity for the development team to share their progress with the client (or an instructor in our case).
-It is also a time to discuss any scoping issues or time constraints that may have surfaced.

 **Friday**
 Your group will make the final push to Heroku and celebrate a project well done!